-Whether you have lowered your car or fitted bigger wheels, the potential to catch your wheel on the arch will increase.
-Not only can this cause damage to your tires but it will also damage the wheel arch in the form of bending the inner fender or worse.
+Whether you have lowered your car or fitted bigger wheels, the potential to catch your wheel on the arch increases with such modifications.
+Not only can this cause damage to your tires but it can also damage the wheel arch by bending the inner fender or worse.

-If you fall within this category of catching your wheel on your arch, you will require a fender roller tool, which will provide your wheels with additional clearance.
+If you fall within this category of catching your wheel on your arch, you will require a fender roller tool, which allows you to provide your wheels with much needed additional clearance.

 Table of Contents